-• Dressing is dirty, loose, not sealed, or wet
+- Dressing is dirty, loose, not sealed, or wet - Central line hard to flush or unable to flush at all

 © 2018 Children's HealthSM.
 All rights reserved.
 This information is not intended as a substitute for professional medical care.
 Always follow your healthcare professional's instructions.